 Instructions

 - Place the onions, garlic, tomato paste, canola oil and thyme in a bowl and microwave, stirring occasionally, till onions are softened, about 4-5 minutes.
-Add to the slow cooker
+Add to the slow cooker½ Onion, 3 Garlic cloves, 1 tablespoon Tomato paste, 1 teaspoon Canola oil, 2 tablespoon Worcestershire sauce, 1 teaspoon Thyme

-- Add beef broth, Worcestershire and tapioca, and stir to combine.
+- Add beef broth, Worcestershire and tapioca, and stir to combine.1 cup Beef broth, 2 teaspoon Instant tapioca, 2 tablespoon Worcestershire sauce

-- Season cut of meat with salt and pepper and place the meat in the slow cooker on top of the onion mixture.
+- Season cut of meat with salt and pepper and place the meat in the slow cooker on top of the onion mixture.3 lb Top round roast or chuck roast

-- Nestle in potatoes, parsnips and carrots around the cut of meat, cover and cook on low for 8 hours or high for 5-6 hours.
+- Nestle in potatoes, parsnips and carrots around the cut of meat, cover and cook on low for about 4-6 hours, or if using a chuck roast, cook for 5-7 hours.
+See recipe note.
+Internal temperature should reach 135-140 degrees f.1 lb Red potatoes, 4 Carrots, 3 Parsnips

 Kay says